 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system.
+Follow the procedure listed in the Before working inside your system. - 3.
+Remove the air shroud. - 4.
+Remove the processor heat sink module.

-- 1. Place the processor in the processor tray. - NOTE: Ensure that the pin 1 indicator on the processor tray is aligned with the pin 1 indicator on the processor. - 2.
-Place the processor carrier on top of the processor that is in the processor tray aligning pin 1 indicator on the processor. - NOTE: Ensure that the pin 1 indicator on the carrier is aligned with the pin 1 indicator on the processor before placing the carrier on the processor. - i NOTE: Ensure that the processor and the carrier are placed in the tray before you install the heat sink.
+1. Place the processor in the processor tray with the connector side facing down.

+(i) NOTE: Ensure that the pin 1 indicator on the processor tray is aligned with the pin 1 indicator on the processor.

+- 2. Place the retaining clip on top of the processor in the processor tray aligning pin 1 indicator on the processor. - NOTE: Ensure the pin 1 indicator on the retaining clip is aligned with the pin 1 indicator on the processor before placing the retaining clip on the processor